With the crypto workforce predicted to be worth over $68 billion by 2030*, it’s time to get ahead of what’s next with a qualification in blockchain.

 Sometimes referred to as distributed ledger technology, blockchain is a type of technology that is transforming the way we complete transactions.
 From its decentralised network to its streamlined processes, blockchain is highly secure, traceable and reliable.

 And if you’re considering your next career move, planning to advance into a senior role or researching how to be a step ahead of industry changes, specialising in blockchain is the way to do it.
-Here’s how studying Australia’s first postgraduate blockchain degree, the Master of Blockchain Enabled Business at RMIT University, could accelerate your career.
+Here’s how studying the six-month Graduate Certificate in Blockchain Enabled Business or Australia’s first postgraduate blockchain degree, the Master of Blockchain Enabled Business, could accelerate your career.

 Gain the skills to meet this growth in demand at RMIT.
-The Master of Blockchain Enabled Business will cover blockchain and the economy, cryptofinance and fintech, building and using smart contracts, and blockchain for trade, as well as the legal, ethical, accounting and regulatory aspects of new technologies.
+The Graduate Certificate in Blockchain Enabled Business and Master of Blockchain Enabled Business cover blockchain and the economy, crypto finance and fintech, building and using smart contracts, and blockchain for trade, as well as the legal, ethical, accounting and regulatory aspects of new technologies.

 Blockchain is already improving business operation within a number of sectors, from banking and finance, agriculture, and supply chain, to government, healthcare and education.
 As more organisations adopt the technology, blockchain is increasingly becoming a transferable skill.

 The Deloitte survey of 1,280 global respondents revealed that 81% of senior executives and practitioners believed that “Blockchain technology is broadly scalable and has achieved mainstream adoption.”1